cynthiavazquezphd

 Connecting research, teaching, and service is my philosophy, and for that reason during my doctorate training I grounded my teaching in a desire-based (Tuck 2012) critical and decolonizing pedagogies with an emphasis on land-based knowledges and hope.

-My training in historical and critical ethnographic methods guide my students in a student-centered classroom to engage critically with key aspects of social constructions on normativity (sexuality, gender, ethnicity, and race), how these social constructions operate and shape our world today, and how to apply decolonizing methods in our everyday lives.
+My training is in historical and critical ethnographic methods with this guide my students in a student-centered classroom to engage critically with key aspects of social constructions on normativity (sexuality, gender, ethnicity, and race), how these social constructions operate and shape our world today, and how to apply decolonizing methods in our everyday lives.

 Influenced by Paolo Freire’s methods to teaching, I focus on community engagement through activism and arts, oral histories, and building long-term relationships with my students as well as with community leaders inside and outside the classroom.